Skip to main content

 Now that the NFT is minted and approved, it’s time to list it on the marketplace.
 We’ll do this by depositing it using the Cartesi CLI:

-The CLI will prompt you for the token ID (enter 1) and the token address (press Enter to use the default test token).
+The CLI will prompt you for the chain, RPC URL, Wallet, Mnemonic, Account and Application address, for those sections you can simply keep hitting enter to use the default values, when the CLI Prompts for token address, you enter the address 0xc6582A9b48F211Fa8c2B5b16CB615eC39bcA653B, token ID (enter 1).
 Under the hood, the CLI transfers the NFT from your address to the ERC-721 portal, which then sends the deposit payload to your application.

 Once the deposit succeeds, the terminal running your application should show logs similar to: